albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 ~~~~~~~~~~~~~~~~~

 The full logbook or selected logbook entries can be imported and exported to a CSV (comma separated
-value) text file which can be loaded in *LibreOffice Calc* or *Microsoft Excel*.
+value) text file which can be loaded in `LibreOffice Calc <https://www.libreoffice.org>`__ or Microsoft Excel.
 All data can be
 exported and imported which allows to use this function for backup purposes.

 Export and import can be done by using the menu items :ref:`logbook-import-csv` and